-During an emergency the Region Director reports to the Division Director and supervises emergency response and recovery activities performed by the Region Emergency Response Coordinator
+During an emergency the Region Director reports to the DCFS Director and supervises emergency response and recovery activities performed by the Region Emergency Response Coordinator.

-Following an event, the Region Director will:
+As stated above in the Activation section, following an event, the Region Director will:

-- Attempt to make contact with the DCFS Division Director and provide a status report. - Activate the Region Emergency Operations Coordinator and provide a status report. - Determine the Region Offices Emergency Management Structure to be utilized and obtain the Division Director's approval of that structure.

-- Identify the location of the Region Office Emergency Operations Headquarters. - Make contact with DHS Public Information Officer and provide a status report.
+- Attempt to contact the DCFS Division Director and provide a status report. - Activate the Region Emergency Operations Coordinator and provide a status report. - Determine the Region Offices Emergency Management Structure to be utilized and obtain the DCFS Director's approval of that structure. - Identify the location of the Region Office Emergency Operations Headquarters. - Contact DHHS Public Information Officer and provide a status report.